 Requirements Notes:

-Common practice is that the tenant is to make a deposition that corresponds with half a year's rent.
+Common practice is that the tenant is to make a deposition that corresponds with half a year`s rent.
 One half of the deposition is upfront payment for the first quarter of leasing and the remaining half is a security deposit.

 Negotiated Subletting/Assignment

 Typically, the tenant's right to sublease or assign the space is negotiated in the lease agreement.
-Landlord Consent: Typically, the landlord's written consent is NOT required.

 Negotiated Subletting/Assignment Notes:

 Tenants are often able to sublease.
-Sometimes it's included in the lease agreement and sometimes the tenant will have to ask the landlord's permission.
+Sometimes it`s included in the lease agreement and sometimes the tenant will have to ask the landlord`s permission.

-Landlord's approval of the specific subtenant is often written as mandatory in the lease agreement.
+Landlord`s approval of the specific sub-tenant is often written as mandatory in the lease agreement.

 Statutory Subletting/Assignment

-This IS a statutory right.
 Landlord Consent: The Landlord's consent is still required.

 Blend & Extend Strategies

-Typically, a tenant can not take advantage of "blend & extend" ("forward renewal", "early renewal", etc.) strategies when the appropriate market conditions exist.
+Typically, a tenant can take advantage of "blend & extend" ("forward renewal", "early renewal", etc.) strategies when the appropriate market conditions exist.

 Statutory Early Termination

-This IS a statutory termination right.
+This is NOT a statutory termination right.

 Negotiated Early Termination